Francescolis/Xpandables.Net/README.md

 #### Creating a Failure Operation Result

-To create a failure operation result, you can use the `Failure` method from the `OperationResults` class.
+To create a failure execution result, you can use the `Failure` method from the `OperationResults` class.
 You can specify the status code, errors, and other details.

 ```csharp